CahanLab/BMSC_23/README.md

 We collected BMSCs at four different time points - day 0, day 1, day 3, and day 7 - during the induction of three gold-standard lineages.
 The folder contains both the scripts and data necessary to reproduce the results.

 ### BMSC Multipotency section
-To bridge the discrepancy observed between the heterogenous freshly isolated BMSCs and homogenous multipotent BMSC, we collected BMSCs isolated at day 0, day 1, and day 3 to elucidate the derivation of multipotent BMSCs and identify critical regulators govern the multipotency in BMSCs.
+To bridge the discrepancy observed between the heterogenous freshly isolated BMSCs and homogenous multipotent BMSC, we collected BMSCs post-isolated at day 0, day 1, and day 3 to elucidate the derivation of multipotent BMSCs and identify critical regulators govern the multipotency in BMSCs.

 ## Python and R Environment
 The environment.txt lists the detailed information of the package versions used in the analysis